-If you’re in the market for an expensive item like a wedding ring or wedding, honeymoon, or home furnishings, a personal loan can quickly get you the cash to purchase it.
+If you’re in the market for an expensive item like a wedding ring or home furnishings, or planning a wedding or honeymoon, a personal loan can quickly get you the cash to finance it.

 Your future financial options are at risk

-Pros explained: Personal loans give you a flexible way to have the wedding or vacation of your dreams—even if you don’t have the cash up front—and finance it over time.
+Personal loans give you a flexible way to have the wedding or vacation of your dreams—even if you don’t have the cash upfront—and finance it over time.

 Think carefully about how much you can afford to spend before taking out a loan of any type.
-Though more expensive, your credit limit on a credit card could encourage you to spend less and more within your means.
+Although more expensive, your credit limit on a credit card could encourage you to spend less, and more within your means.
 And if you’re disciplined, you could simply save up enough money to pay for that wedding ring or vacation without taking on debt.